 When no trace of escaping steam is heard or seen, open the hood to check for the cause of the overheat.
 Check hose connections and tighten if necessary.
 Make sure there are no broken belts, pulleys or hoses before adding any coolant to the radiator.

 For further information in case of overheating, consult your chassis operating guide.

-Minnie Winnie section 4 TRAVELING WITH YOUR MOTORHOME
+TRAVELING WITH YOUR MOTORHOME

 LOADING THE VEHICLE